 I love thrillers.
 Sorry, but I’m just not a fan of the generic love story malarky.
 They bore the life out of me.
 I want to read a book and feel like I’ve put my brain in a blender.
 Not literally, but I love being on the edge of my seat all the way through and then BOOM, smacked in the face by a cheeky little twist.

-There’s something just so clever about how a writer can spoonfeed you page by page then drop a big fat bomb at the end, and suddenly you piece everything you’ve read together and you suddenly realise the answers have been there all along, and it all makes sense, and you wanna hug some characters, punch others, jump in the book itself and be like “here, love, this is the crack” … this book definitely makes you feel like that.
+There’s something just so clever about how a writer can spoonfeed you page by page then drop a big fat bomb at the end, and suddenly you piece everything you’ve read together and you suddenly realise the answers have been there all along, and it all makes sense, and you wanna hug some characters, punch others, jump in the book itself and be like “WHAT YOU DOING???”.
+This book definitely makes you feel like that.

 I think it’s a very well-written novel, with not nearly enough credit.
 I’ll try not to give out any spoilers, but it’s quite obviously very well thought out.